 Place Vendome, 1st arr.

 +33 1 43 16 30 30

 The Paris Ritz is one of the most fashionable hotels in the world, period.
 Situated on the Place Vendome right in the center of the most expensive and well-known French fashion houses, it is no wonder it has been attracting the wealthy and famous for over a century.
 Coco Chanel lived in a suite here, and Ernest Hemingway held court in the infamous bar, now named for him.
 He is quoted as saying, “When I dream of afterlife in heaven, the action always takes place in the Paris Ritz.”
-After a major overhaul beginning in 2014, the hotel is set to be more luxurious than ever.
+After a major overhaul beginning in 2014, the hotel is now more luxurious than ever.
 Bathrooms have been updated, rooms have been refurbished, yet maintain their Louis XVI appeal, and the formal restaurant and school, Escoffier, will unveil a brand new kitchen with which to train future world-renowned chefs.
 Children are always welcome here and treated just as well as their guardians.